clojerl/clojerl.github.io/docs/differences-with-clojure.md

 - `nil`'s type is `clojerl.Nil`.
 It is equivalent to `:undefined`.
 - Numbers
     - All integers are Erlang integers (arbitrary precision).
 - Strings are UTF-8 encoded Erlang binaries.
 - Characters are single-char strings.
 - Collections
     - Clojerl uses the same hash computations as Clojure.
-  - When possible the native Erlang data structure is used (i.e. map, list, tuple).
+    - When possible a native Erlang data structure is used (i.e. map, list, tuple) in the underlying implementation.
         - List uses an Erlang list.
         - Vector uses the `array` Erlang module.
         - Map uses an Erlang map.
         - Sorted Maps use Robert Virding's implementation of red-black trees.
         - Sets use Erlang maps.
         - StructMap and ArrayMap are currently not implemented.
+- Literal Erlang collections can be included in code by using the `#erl` dispatch reader macro:
+    - `#erl ()` Erlang lists
+    - `#erl []` Erlang tuples
+    - `#erl {}` Erlang maps

 ## Datatypes